UPPMAX/programming_formalisms_intro/doc/documentation.md

     - Licensing and how to cite
   - Documentation should be tracked with the corresponding code in the same repository.
   - Full documentation or tutorial
-    - Make use of Sphinx to render standard markup languages like markdown or reStructuredText to HTML.
+    - Make use of Sphinx or MkDocs to render standard markup languages like markdown or reStructuredText to HTML.
-  - Deploy at GH-pages or ReadTheDocs
+  - Deploy wat GH-pages or ReadTheDocs or other.

 ````